ananduniq/FIFA-2019/README.md

 4. Generate tables containing the top 5 players by Overall rating for each unique position.
 a)	Are there any players appearing in more than one Table.
 Please point out such players.
 b)	What is the average wage one can expect to pay for the top 5 in every position?

+Final Report:
+Put all highlights from the information obtained above in a power point presentation containing a maximum of 5 slides.
+No title slide required.